omegasenior/topbiketoursportugal/content/tours/north-of-portugal-bike-tour.md

   textcolor: white
   title: The Way of St. James - The Coast Route "easy"
 ---
-# North of Portugal Bike tour
+# North of Portugal and Minho Bike tour

 ## Cycling in the oldest Village of Portugal along the river side and the sea